Other New Zealand Medals and Awards - The New Zealand Memorial Cross

 The New Zealand Memorial Cross is awarded to the next of kin of all New Zealand servicemen and women who were killed while on war service or operational service overseas, or who subsequently died of wounds received while on war service or operational service overseas, since the commencement of the Second World War.

 Two versions of the New Zealand Memorial Cross have been struck: one during the reign of King George VI, and one during the reign of Queen Elizabeth II.
-The King George VI cross is worn from a thin mauve coloured ribbon suspended around the neck, while the Queen Elizabeth II cross is worn as a brooch.
+The King George VI cross is worn from a thin purple coloured ribbon suspended around the neck, while the Queen Elizabeth II cross is worn as a brooch.

 The King George VI New Zealand Memorial Cross has been awarded to the families of the more than 11,000 personnel who died while serving in the New Zealand Armed Forces during the Second World War.
 The Queen Elizabeth II New Zealand Memorial Cross has been awarded to the families of the 136 New Zealand military personnel who have died while on operational service since 3 September 1945.

 Up to two New Zealand Memorial Crosses are issued to the family of each individual.

 For deaths during the Second World War the first cross was awarded in the late 1940s or the 1950s to the mother.
 If the mother was deceased the first cross was awarded to the father, or if he was also deceased to the eldest sister, or the eldest brother if the military service person had no living sisters.
 A second cross was awarded to the widow, eldest daughter or eldest son (in that order of precedence).
 If the deceased military service person was not married and had no children only one Memorial Cross was issued.

 Further information on Second World War medals and awards

 For images and information on medals for service in the Second World War see the British Commonwealth War and Campaign Medals Awarded to New Zealanders section of our website.
 Also see The New Zealand War Service Medal.